RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 * **key**: The name of the filter
-* **CAPACITY**: If specified, should be followed by the desired capacity of the new filter, if this filter does not yet exist.
+* **CAPACITY**: If specified, should be followed by the desired capacity of the new filter, if this filter does not exist yet.
 If the filter already exists, then this parameter is ignored.
-If the filter does not yet exist and this parameter is *not* specified, then the filter is created with the module-level default capacity.
+If the filter does not exist yet and this parameter is *not* specified, then the filter is created with the module-level default capacity.
 See `CF.RESERVE` for more information on cuckoo filter capacities.
-* **NOCREATE**: If specified, prevent automatic filter creation if the filter does not exist.
-Instead, an error will be returned if the filter does not already exist.
+* **NOCREATE**: If specified, prevents automatic filter creation if the filter does not exist.
+Instead, an error is returned if the filter does not already exist.
 This option is mutually exclusive with `CAPACITY`.
 * **ITEMS**: Begin the list of items to add.

 ### Complexity

-O(log N)
+O(n + i), where n is the number of `sub-filters` and i is `maxIterations`.
+Adding items requires up to 2 memory accesses per `sub-filter`.
+But as the filter fills up, both locations for an item might be full.
+The filter attempts to `Cuckoo` swap items up to `maxIterations` times.

 ### Returns